 Description

-The aura of the house itself, combined with the enigmatic interactions by the pool, lends a sense of allure and sophistication to any room you choose to adorn with it.
+The aura of the house itself, combined with the enigmatic interactions by the pool, lends a sense of allure and sophistication to any room you choose to adorn with this print.
+Slim Aarons had an extraordinary talent for capturing these intimate moments of leisure and luxury, and Poolside Interruption exemplifies his unique vision of the glamorous life.

-By incorporating this piece into your decor, you’re not just hanging a photograph; you’re curating an experience—a glimpse into a world where every moment holds the promise of intrigue and elegance.
+By incorporating this piece into your decor, you're not just hanging a photograph; you're curating an experience.
+This Slim Aarons print offers a glimpse into a world where every moment holds the promise of intrigue and elegance, bringing the golden age of Palm Springs society directly into your contemporary space.

 Reviews